ganupatil1011/ganesh-roxiler-frontend/README.md

 This frontend project is designed to interact with the backend APIs created for managing and analyzing product transactions.
 The frontend provides a user interface with a table and charts based on the fetched data from the backend.

+The frontend application is deployed and can be accessed at [https://ganesh-roxiler-frontend.vercel.app/]

 ## Usage

 To use the frontend application, follow the instructions below: